HITECHCRIME/HC_OVERVIEW/README.md

 - make them go along with EP releases
 - or make them into another album plot steps
 - idea: every day items mirrored.
 Jacket with words backwards.
 Signal: these items have been interacted and moved by a 4-dimensional being.
 Idea for reccuring album theme.
+- CGI-blended environments/enhanced reality.
+Standing on a bridge hanging above a hitech furnace. fire particles floating in the air. wearing a longcoat and a thief's beanie. looking at a person on the other side opposite side of the brigde

 # Ideas for video releases
 - scene where i'm seen displaying the qr code briefly and some other dude scanning it with their phone (recorded as if undercover surveillance)